wlhwtyyjtm/TYUtils/DataReceiverService/README.md

 ### data receiver service
 -----
-Serveice is created using `dropwizard` in java.
+Service is created using `dropwizard` in java.

 `datareceiver.yaml` is the configuration of this program.